 Why Do Dogs Sigh?

 If your dog is prone to letting out a few extended exhales every now and then, you may have wondered if dog sighs could possibly convey the same feelings that people sighs do, or if it's a cause for worry.
 Dogs can sigh for a variety of reasons, but the main reason they sigh is to signal that they are relaxed.
 However, deep and frequent sighing can indicate that your pet is in pain or suffering from illness.

-A sigh can also mean that your pup is calm, content, and entering a deeper state of relaxation — indicated by eyes that are half-closed (unlike the previous, eyes-open variety).
+A sigh can also mean that your pup is calm, content, and entering a deeper state of relaxation — indicated by eyes that are half-closed, according to The Happy Dog Spot.
 Just as you would let out a long breath after your chores are done and you've sunk down into a comfy chair with a glass of wine in hand, your dog could be unwinding after a long hard day of running around with his furry friends at doggie daycare.
-In an Ask the Vet column in the San Francisco Chronicle, dog trainer Pat Engels writes: "My own unscientific observation is that dogs usually sigh while resting...These sighs seem to mark a physiological transition into a deeper state of relaxation."
+In an Ask the Vet column in the San Francisco Chronicle, dog trainer Pat Engels says, "My own unscientific observation is that dogs usually sigh while resting...These sighs seem to mark a physiological transition into a deeper state of relaxation."